signalfx/splunk-otel-collector-chart/examples/fluentd-refresh-interval/README.md

 # Example of chart configuration

-## Multiline Fluentd logging for Java stacktraces
+## Fluentd refresh interval and stat watcher

-This example shows how to configure FluentD to capture logs that span multiple lines, specifically Java application stacktraces.
+This example shows how to configure refresh_interval and enable_stat_watcher for tail plugin in FluentD